sluukkonen/iiris/README.md

 - Only target reasonably current JavaScript environments (Node 10+)
 - No mutation of input data
 - Automatically curried, data-last API
 - Performance should on par with native JavaScript methods, if possible.
-Libraries like Ramda or Lodash are sometimes 10 or even 100 times slower than equivalent native JavaScript methods.
 - Safer API.
 Predicates like propEq or propSatisfies should not throw.
 - Small footprint.
 Only support native JavaScript data types.
 No support for transducers or Fantasy Land data types.
 - Good tree shaking support